A sore throat can make it painful to eat and even talk. The throat could also feel scratchy and irritated, which can worsen when swallowing.

 - drinking plenty of fluids to keep the throat moist and prevent dehydration

-- lozenges or hard candy to soothe a sore throat and a cough for children over the age of 4 years and adults
+- lozenges or hard candy to soothe a sore throat and a cough for children over 2 years and adults

 Soothing drinks for a sore throat

-Consuming warm liquids can help ease the discomfort.
+Consuming warm liquids can help ease the discomfort from a sore throat.

 - ginger tea